BenergyRacing/racing-data-converter/docs/CSV.md

-# racing-data-converter CSV columns format
+# CSV

+This document describes how racing-data-converter handles CSV files, both as an input and as an output.

+## CSV Format

+Besides the [CSV basic rules](https://en.wikipedia.org/wiki/Comma-separated_values), racing-data-converter allows formatting the CSV data to describe channel details and numeric values.

-## Header format
+### Header format

 In order to extract channel information, racing-data-converter allows unit as well as channel identification to be defined in the header using the following format: